ox-it/munki-rebrand/README.md

 ## Usage

 Please note: munki_rebrand must be run as root in order to successfully build the output pkg.
+You will need Xcode and its command-line tools installed.

 At its simplest you can use ```sudo ./munki_rebrand.py --appname "Amazing Software Center"``` to rename Managed Software Center to Amazing Software Center in the Finder where the language is set to English (U.S.) and you install Munki with the outputted pkg file.
 Use the ```--localized``` option to also changed all localized versions of Managed Software Center to your desired app name.